Webinars are everywhere, but they’re hard to get right.

 - Run a Competitive Analysis.
 What webinars are your competitors hosting?
 While your content should examine a topic from a unique angle, it’s a good idea to see what similar companies are putting out there so that you can do better.

-Select the Right Webinar Format
+Selecting the Right Webinar Format

 Once you’ve settled on a topic that’s relevant, evergreen, and specific, you’ll need to decide what format works best for your webinar.

-About Your Slide Content
+About Your Slide Deck Content

-Some best practices to keep in mind:
+However, if you’re interested in building one, here are some best practices to keep in mind:

-- Make it Visual.
-If your webinar is all text-based slides and voiceover, your audience is going to get pretty darn bored.
+- Make it Visual: If your webinar is all text-based slides and voiceover, your audience is going to get pretty darn bored.
 Instead, you’ll want to add plenty of charts, graphs, and images to enhance the experience.

-- Design for Usability.
-While focusing on design is critical for improving the webinar experience, don’t overdo it.
+- Design for Usability: While focusing on design is critical for improving the webinar experience, don’t overdo it.
 Too much text, crowded slides, or a lack of white space can overwhelm your audience.
 Instead, break text into bullet points and allow each on-page element to “breathe” by surrounding them with plenty of white space.
 Make sure that the text is large and easy to read—i.e. sans serif works best.
 Essentially, you’re following the same rules here that apply to your landing pages, blog content, and emails.

-- Close it Out with an Offer.
-Finally, you’ll want to make sure you include a closing slide that provides a few key details—contact information for presenters and the host, a thank you to your audience, and of course, a CTA that tells viewers what to do next.
+- Close it Out with an Offer: Finally, you’ll want to make sure you include a closing slide that provides a few key details—contact information for presenters and the host, a thank you to your audience, and of course, a CTA that tells viewers what to do next.

 Outline Your Content & Create a Script

-Start by Stating Your Purpose.
+Start by stating your purpose.
 Why are you running this webinar, anyway?
 What do you want your audience to take away from this experience?
 What action should they take after viewing the content?

 First Topic